With such a billing, who might this be?

 Professor West even bizarrely advises:

-How can you compare a desire to stop poisoning yourself by tobacco fumes with looking for love?
-He uses this inappropriate analogy to mean you keep trying till you succeed, but why rub it in that it’s likely to be so difficult?
+How can you compare a desire to stop poisoning yourself with tobacco fumes with looking for love?
+He uses this inappropriate analogy to mean that you should keep trying till you succeed, but why rub it in that it’s likely to be so difficult?

 At one point he even starts to sound like Jesus: